madr/cautious-octo-succotash/README.md

   * JSONAPI 1.0 spec, by [Django REST Framework JSON API](http://django-rest-framework-json-api.readthedocs.org)
 * [Twitter Bootstrap](https://getbootstrap.com), version 3.3.7
 * [Lumen](http://bootswatch.com/lumen/), a Twitter Bootstrap theme by [Bootswatch](http://bootswatch.com/lumen/).

+## Contributions are welcome, so is feedback!

+Fork or write an issue with your thoughts.
+Don't be a stranger.